scala/docs.scala-lang/_overviews/scala-book/sbt-scalatest-tdd.md

 )
 ```

-The first three lines of this file are essentially the same as the first example, and the `libraryDependencies` lines tell SBT to include the dependencies (jar files) that are needed to run ScalaTest:
+The first three lines of this file are essentially the same as the first example, and the `libraryDependencies` lines tell sbt to include the dependencies (jar files) that are needed to run ScalaTest:

 ```scala
 libraryDependencies +=